Slovenia's Karawanken when it rains - TravelWorldOnline

 Budnar's Museum

-We are lucky, and the couple who looks after the museum, on request, agrees to show us the house.
-Normally it is only open for groups or - as with us - on request.
-Maria and Tomas show us the wood-burning stove, where they cook Slovenian dishes for their visitors and explain how once bread was made.
-On the lower floor of the house they have created a collection of Easter customs that show how the festival is celebrated in different regions of the country.
+Maria and Tomas show us the wood-fired oven in which they cook Slovenian dishes for their visitors and explain how bread was traditionally baked.
+On the ground floor of the house, they have compiled a collection of Easter customs, illustrating how the festival is celebrated in different regions of the country.

 Although the Budnar's Museum is certainly more interesting, if you can taste Slovenian specialties, the trip there is always worth it because of the magnificent views.